Chapter 4: Construction Details, Section 0: Introduction

 Caltrans inspection, sampling, and testing are performed for compliance verification and payment of the materials but do not relieve the contractor of the responsibility to provide quality control on these materials as they are processed and incorporated into the project.

-If quality control test results show questionable material quality, the contractor should make corrections to ensure materials meeting specified requirements are incorporated into the work.
-Where repeated concerns are found, provide a written order to the contractor to identify what corrective actions are being taken to address the material quality.
+If quality control test results show questionable material quality, the contractor should make corrections to assure materials meeting specified requirements are incorporated into the work.
+Where repeated concerns are found, provide a written request to the contractor to identify what corrective actions are being taken to address the material quality.

 It is important to note that contractor quality control inspection, sampling, and testing is not to be used for rejection, acceptance, or payment of items of work unless allowed by the specifications.
 However, quality control test results indicating material quality issues should result in increased frequency of acceptance sampling and testing until quality issues have been resolved.